Mvviggi/pdsnd_github/Explore_bikeshare_data.md

 **What is the most common day? .**
-#what are the counts of each user type?
+## what are the counts of each user type?
+#additional question for descriptive data
 by(cities$User.Type, cities$CITY, summary)

 ```R